-Corona Virus (COVID-19) and Communicable Diseases: COVID-19 has demonstrated the potential impact of outbreaks of communicable diseases on businesses around the world.
+Communicable Diseases: COVID-19 has demonstrated the potential impact of outbreaks of communicable diseases on businesses around the world.
 The Company continues to assess the impact such outbreaks could have on its exploration programs, such as, but not limited to, possible travel restrictions placed by local and international health authorities and government agencies, the ability of the Company's service providers, suppliers, consultants and partners to meet their obligations, and the Company's ability to obtain financing during such times.

 International Conflict: International conflict and other geopolitical tensions and events, including war, military action, terrorism, trade disputes, and international responses thereto have historically led to, and may in the future lead to, uncertainty or volatility in global energy, supply chain and financial markets.
-Russia's recent invasion of Ukraine has led to sanctions being levied against Russia by the international community and may result in additional sanctions or other international action, any of which may have a destabilizing effect on commodity prices, supply chain and global economies more broadly.
+Russia's invasion of Ukraine has led to sanctions being levied against Russia by the international community, and the recent US tariff and trade war with Canada may result in additional sanctions or other international action, any of which may have a destabilizing effect on commodity prices, supply chain and global economies more broadly.
 Volatility in commodity prices and supply chain disruptions may adversely affect the company's business and financial condition.

-The extent and duration of the current Russian-Ukrainian conflict and related international action cannot be accurately predicted at this time and the effects of such conflict may magnify the impact of the other risks identified in this MD&A, including those relating to commodity price volatility and global financial conditions.
+The extent and duration of the current Russian-Ukrainian conflict, the US tariff and trade war, and related international action cannot be accurately predicted at this time and the effects of such conflict may magnify the impact of the other risks identified in this MD&A, including those relating to commodity price volatility and global financial conditions.
 The situation is rapidly changing and unforeseeable impacts may materialize, and may have an adverse effect on the Company's business, results of operations and financial condition.